m4b/rdr/README.md

 See the [usage section](#usage) for a list of features.

+Currently, only:

+* 64-bit **ELF**
+* 64-bit **Mach-o** (also will suck out the first 64-bit binary found in a fat universal binary)
+* 32-bit _PE32_

-Currently, only 64-bit _ELF_,_mach-o_, and 32-bit _PE32_ binaries are supported (64-bit PE32, i.e. PE32+ coming soon).
-But 32-bit binaries aren't cool anymore; stop publishing reverse engineering tutorials on them (in nix land, apparently Microsoft [still publishes generates 32-bit binaries](https://go.microsoft.com/fwlink/?LinkId=532606&clcid=0x409) for general consumption).
+binaries are supported (64-bit PE32, i.e. PE32+ coming soon).

+Also, 32-bit binaries aren't cool anymore; stop publishing reverse engineering tutorials on them (in nix land at least: apparently Microsoft [still publishes 32-bit binaries](https://go.microsoft.com/fwlink/?LinkId=532606&clcid=0x409) for general consumption).

 Happily, the project has no dependencies (besides the standard libs and `unix` and `str`).
-I have switched to an `oasis` build system however, and it's awesome, but does add some extra complexity.
+I have switched to an `oasis` build system however, and it's awesome, but does add some slight extra complexity (not really).
 See the [install section](#install) for more details.

 `rdr` is under [active development](TODO.md) --- contributions welcome!